jsolve/jsolve.github.io/_posts/2015-05-23-jsolve-in-maven-central.markdown

 tags: java, sweetener, oven, type-converter, maven
 author: Łukasz Stypka
 ---
 Jsolve - Projects in Maven Central!
 From now Sweetener, Oven and Type-converter are in Maven Cetral.
-Just add the below dependency to your pom file.
+Current versions of our libraries are: sweetener: 1.0.0, oven: 1.0.0, type-converter: 1.0.0.
+In order to use it in maven project just add the below dependency to your pom file.

 #### Sweetener
 {% highlight java %}